 ULSOM recognizes inspiring student journey in honor of National First-Generation Day

-Parris Kapple, third-year medical student
+Parris Kapple, fourth-year medical student

 Becoming a physician is a challenging path for any medical student, but first-generation students face additional hurdles as they navigate the complexities of higher education for the first time in their families.

-Parris Kapple, a third-year student at the University of Louisville School of Medicine (ULSOM), began her journey with a Bachelor of Arts in Psychology on a Pre-Med track at Bellarmine University.
+Parris Kapple, a fourth-year student at the University of Louisville School of Medicine (ULSOM), began her journey with a Bachelor of Arts in Psychology on a Pre-Med track at Bellarmine University.
 Now, she’s achieving her dreams at ULSOM while actively volunteering with programs like Future Healers, a student-led initiative supporting community health.
 As a first-generation student, Parris has overcome unique obstacles on her way to earning an M.D.

 Medicine wasn’t always Parris’ goal.
 She originally had her mind set on nursing, but a clinical rotation observation with an interventional radiologist changed her perspective.
 Inspired by the patient care she witnessed, Parris switched her focus to medicine, a choice that required her to adjust her academic path and fulfill pre-med requirements.